SAP GRC 12 described in a nutshell

 Emergency Access Management

-- SAP GRC 12 enables Firefighting for Hana systems, firefighting becomes usable for all cloud applications
+- SAP GRC 12 enables Firefighting for Hana systems, firefighting becomes usable for all web applications and UIs.

-Although Cloud Identity Access Governance comes up with native GRC features, CIAG is an add-on for the existing GRC solution and not a replacement.
+Although Cloud Identity Access Governance comes up with native GRC features, IAG is an add-on for the existing GRC solution and not a replacement.
+Furthermore, IAG works seamlessly with the Identity Provisioning Service (IPS), the IAS (Identity Authentication Service = SAML Provider) for the various SAP Clouds e.g. S/4 Hana Cloud, Analytics cloud and other.

 Beside of integrating cloud applications, GRC 12 also offers other benefits like optimization within the area of BRM, EAM, ARA and synchronization jobs.